fischermatte/geolud/readme.md

 My personal 'cloud-native' Homepage, totally over-engineered using the following technology stack:

-- Spring: Boot V2 / Cloud / WebFlux / Data Reactive Mongo
+- Spring: Boot 2 / Cloud / Data / Reactive (Mongo, Websockets, WebFlux)
 - Angular 6
 - Bootstrap 4
 - MongoDB
-- Swagger-Codegen for API First integration with Typescript and Java.
-Client and Server interfaces are generated from OpenApi 2 yml.
+- Websocket (for Chat)

 ## How to run it locally?